 First Aid/CPR Training

 First Aid and CPR training is required of the adult acting as the primary first-aider for Girl Scout Troop or group activities when specified in the Safety Activity Checkpoints.
 While GSEP offers these courses periodically throughout the year, volunteers may also contact their local community providers for First Aid/CPR Courses in their area.
 Prior to enrolling, be sure to view the GSUSA Approved First Aid/CPR Provider List to see which providers and courses are acceptable.
 Please also note that pricing and expiration dates differ among providers.
-Upon receiving their certification, volunteers are asked to forward a copy of their certification card/certificate either by mail to Training and Development at P.O.
+Upon receiving their certification, volunteers are asked to forward a copy of their certification card/certificate either by mail to Training and Support at P.O.
 Box 814, Valley Forge, PA 19482 or via email.
 Volunteers must include their mailing address and/or email address with their certification.

 Note: The following healthcare providers may also serve as First-Aiders without taking additional training: physician, physician’s assistant, nurse practitioner, registered nurse, licensed practical nurse, paramedic, military medic, and emergency medical technician.
 Simply send a copy of your certification by email.